-NMEA2000 is becoming more and more popular on new boats and nearly all new chart plotters have an NMEA2000 interface, with one or two models only providing an NMEA2000 interface.
+NMEA2000 is becoming more and more popular on new boats and nearly all new chart plotters have an NMEA2000 interface, with some models only providing an NMEA2000 interface.
 With its reliability, easy plug and play connectivity and industry standard compatibility, it is not surprising why NMEA2000 is gradually replacing the older NMEA0183 standard.
+AISNode is an AIS receiver with NMEA 2000.

 Our AIT2000 and AIT3000 Class B Transponders already provide NMEA2000 connectivity but not all customers want the extra expense of purchasing and installing a transponder and for small chart plotters an AIS receiver is still a popular choice.